3.3. Cleaning the PEI spring steel print sheet for proper adhesion

 Simply wiping the print area with your fingers can work well.
 Not too much, but enough to interfere with the adhesion.

-For high-temp sticky materials that print at 250C and higher, you may need a better relese agent.
+For high-temp sticky materials that print at 250C and higher, you may need a better release agent.

 A thin layer of glue stick applied to the print area will help pop parts off.
 You don’t want to use too much, and it will eventually build up and require a good cleaning under the sink to remove (see above).